rh3mie/Pricing-Assortment-Analytics-Pipeline/README.md

 This can be further automated by using scheduling tools such as Task Scheduler to run the script daily, or by connecting it to a cloud database (Tableau Public doesn't support this).

 ## Key Takeaways

+**Pricing**
+- The average regular price across 7,808 products is $6.47
+- Personal Care ($2.90), Bakery ($2.41), and Beauty ($1.79) have
+  the highest avg price per unit
+- The scatter plot shows the majority of products cluster under $5 regular price and under $2 price per unit, with Ambient products (purple) spanning the widest price range
+- Refrigerated and Frozen products are tightly clustered in the lower-left, confirming they are consistently lower-cost per unit

+**Promotions**
+- 41.05% of products have an active promotional price at time of extraction
+- Discount % is remarkably consistent across all 9 search groups, with medians ranging narrowly between 17–22%
+- Protein shows the widest discount spread (largest IQR box), meaning promotional depth is least predictable in that category
+- Nearly all groups have outliers reaching 50–60% discount, suggesting opportunistic deep discounting exists across the entire store

+**Inventory & Availability**
+- 80.62% of products are HIGH stock at time of extraction, indicating strong overall inventory health
+- Produce and Beverages carry the largest OUT OF STOCK segments in the stacked bar, making them the highest-risk categories for stockouts
+- Pantry leads availability at 53% Ambient, while Frozen products show strong availability (53–67%) across most groups
+- Household has the smallest out-of-stock proportion, suggesting the most stable replenishment among all groups

+**Assortment**
+- The catalog spans 9 search groups with Pantry, Dairy, and Beverages being the most represented based on the heatmap coverage
+- Availability rates vary meaningfully by storage type — Frozen availability (53–67%) consistently outperforms Refrigerated (42–50%) across most search groups
+- Several Household and Snacks cells are blank in the heatmap, indicating those groups carry little to no Frozen inventory, which is expected given their category nature